 Indonesia will continue to issue V-legal documents for other export destinations.
-Before issuance V-Legal documents are submitted in the online system of the Ministry of Forestry, which connects automatically to the system of the Ministry of Trade.
+Issuance V-Legal documents are submitted in the online system of the Ministry of Forestry, which connects automatically to the system of the Ministry of Trade and custom authority.

 Third party certification

 A somewhat different certification system is the Certisource Legality Assurance System (CLAS), which is thus far only used in Indonesia.
-This certification system is based on both WWF-GFTN and Indonesian legality criteria, and has been developed to verify legal production and trade.
-The system uses the traditional Chain of custody auditing approach, supported by DNA tracking technologies.
+This certification system is a voluntary for legality verification and the standard is developed based on both WWF-GFTN and Indonesian legality criteria.
+The system uses the traditional chain of custody auditing approach, supported by DNA tracking technologies.
 CertiSource policy requires concessions and sawmills to demonstrate a concrete commitment to reach sustainable forest management certification.

 Sources of information